kevingrismore/cicd-example-workspaces/README.md

 - its own flow(s)
 - its own independently triggered GitHub Actions workflow

-The configuration files heavily rely on templating to make copy/pasting files when starting new projects or adding deployments easier.
+The configuration relies heavily rely on templating to make copy/pasting files when starting new projects or adding deployments easier.